 - being active most days of the week

 Hemodialysis is a treatment for kidney failure.
 Hemodialysis uses a machine to filter your blood outside your body.
 First, a dialysis nurse places two needles into your arm.
 A pump on the hemodialysis machine draws your blood through one of the needles into a tube.
 The tube takes the blood to a filter, called a dialyzer.
 Inside the dialyzer, your blood flows through thin fibers that are like straws.
 The wastes and extra fluid leave the blood through tiny holes in the fibers.
 Then, a different tube carries the filtered blood back to your body through the second needle.

-Read more in Treatment Methods for Kidney Failure: Hemodialysis and Home Hemodialysis.
+More information is provided in the NIDDK health topics, Treatment Methods for Kidney Failure: Hemodialysis and Home Hemodialysis.

 A kidney transplant places a healthy kidney from another person into your body.
 The kidney may come from someone who has just died.
 Your doctor will place your name on a waiting list for a kidney.
 A family member or friend might be able to give you a kidney.
 Then you don’t have to wait.